 Employees will not be charged leave for on campus participation in the Employee Assistance Program (EAP).
 However, leave must be used for EAP sessions offered off campus.

-- In the event of the death of a member of the immediate family, an employee is allowed a leave with pay, not to be charged against sick or annual leave, of up to 3 regular working days during the week immediately following the death.
+- In the event of the death of a member of the immediate family, an employee is allowed a leave with pay, not to be charged against sick or annual leave, of up to 3 regular working days in order to attend the funeral or to handle affairs immediately associated with the death.

-- Immediate family member includes spouse, a domestic partner as defined in Policy 7.04, a child, parent or legal guardian, a sister or brother, a grandparent, or a grandchild.
+- Immediate family member includes spouse, a domestic partner as defined in ARP 8.03, a child, parent or legal guardian, a sister or brother, a grandparent, or a grandchild.
 Such familial relationships created by law are also included (i.e. mother/father in law; half or step siblings).

 - Leave taken due to the domestic abuse of an employee or an employee’s family member, including but not limited to: obtaining or attempting to obtain an order of protection or other judicial relief from domestic abuse, meeting with law enforcement officials, consulting with attorneys or victim advocates, attending court or other administrative agency proceedings.